 3. France would be the only nation whose flag will have a pole of 300 meters!

 Original Quote in French: “La France serait la seule nation dont le drapeau aura une hampe de 300 mètres!” — Gustave Eiffel

 Gustave Eiffel, the builder of the Eiffel Tower, was also involved in the construction of the Statue of Liberty given by France to the United States.
-Apparently not a big fan of sticking a giant flag on top of his monument, in order to make it even taller.
+Apparently he was not a big fan of sticking a giant French flag on top of his monument, in order to make it even taller.

 4. France is a country that loves to change government as long as it is always the same.